znetstar/tor-router/docs/rpc-methods.md

 # newIdentityAt(Integrer)

-Get a new identity for a specific instance by it's index
+Get a new identity for a specific instance by its index

 # newIdentityByName(String)

-Get a new identity for a specific instance by it's name
+Get a new identity for a specific instance by its name

 # nextInstance()